 The flu is a contagious respiratory illness that can cause a variety of symptoms.
-Some of these symptoms include coughing, sore throat, body aches, fatigue, chills, and runny nose.
+It’s especially dangerous while the COVID-19 pandemic is still an issue.

-The flu can strike in the fall, winter, or spring, although outbreaks tend to peak between December and February.
-Some people who get the flu recover in about one to two weeks without major complications.
+The flu can strike in any time of the year, although outbreaks tend to peak in fall and winter.
+Some people who get the flu recover in about 1 to 2 weeks without major complications.

-In seniors — those ages 65 and older — the flu can cause life-threatening complications.
+For seniors especially — those ages 65 and older — the flu can cause life threatening complications.
 This is why it’s important for older adults to get an annual flu shot.

 The seasonal flu shot is approved for most people ages 6 months and older.
 The vaccine is typically given by injection, but other forms exist.
 Here are some of the more common types of flu shots:

 It’s important to understand that flu shots aren’t one-size-fits-all.
-There are different types of flu shots, and some are specific for different age groups.
+There are different types of flu shots, and some are specific for certain age groups.

 If you’re a senior and considering getting a flu shot this season, chances are your doctor will recommend a flu shot designed specifically for people ages 65 and older, such as a high-dose vaccine or adjuvanted flu vaccine.

 The flu vaccine works by stimulating the production of antibodies in your body that can protect against the flu virus.
 Antigens are the components that stimulate the production of these antibodies.